sagerioz/java-practice/README.md

 import java.util.Scanner;
 import java.util.*;

+DATA TYPES:
+char - short for character (ie in single quotes: 'G') int - short for integer, whole pos or neg num boolean - T or F

+WHITESPACE:
+Java will ignore whitespace in code

 public class Animal {
   // the following is known as a field (or variable), aka attribute.
 Can start with a letter,$,_ private String name;